 Written by Munis Topcuoglu, Editor at EHN Canada.

-A drug or alcohol intervention is a planned event, organized by family and friends to persuade a loved one (the “intervention subject”) who has a drug, alcohol, or other addiction to get treatment.
+A drug or alcohol intervention is a planned event, organized by family and friends to persuade a loved one who has a drug, alcohol, or other addiction to get treatment.
 Interventions achieve the best results when a professional interventionist is hired to help plan and also to facilitate the intervention.
 Professional interventionists have deep expertise regarding addiction and mental health, and also extensive experience with interventions.
 Penetrating the resistance, defence mechanisms, and stubborn denial of a person with an addiction can be extremely difficult—we don’t recommend do-it-yourself (DIY) interventions without professional help.
 While this article explains how to stage a drug or alcohol intervention, the same process can be followed to stage an intervention for a person with a behavioural addiction such as sex addiction (problematic compulsive sexual behaviour) or gambling addiction.

 Interventions are about helping a loved one

 Interventions are about being proactive and helping a loved one who is suffering from addiction.
 It’s a carefully planned process and should never be done spontaneously.
-The objective of the intervention is to convince the intervention subject to agree to get treatment for their drug or alcohol addiction.
+The objective of the intervention is to convince the person to agree to get treatment for their drug or alcohol addiction.
 This is achieved by triggering a moment of clarity in which they realize and acknowledge the harm that their addiction has caused the people around them.
-At the same time, during the intervention, the subject must feel that they are loved and supported by all their family and friends who are present.
-The intervention should also help the subject realize that there is a solution for their problem.
+At the same time, during the intervention, the person must feel that they are loved and supported by all their family and friends who are present.
+The intervention should also help the person realize that there is a solution for their problem.
 Typically, if a person’s drug or alcohol addiction has gotten severe enough to warrant an intervention, the solution will be inpatient treatment at a drug and alcohol rehab center.

 An intervention starts an authentic dialogue